 Remember important upcoming events and dates

 There are a lot of important things that happen during the last part of the semester.
-This includes advising and course selection for students for the fall, submitting the FAFSA for next year’s financial aid, and planning for housing in August.
+This includes advising and course selection for students for the fall, submitting the FAFSA for next year’s financial aid, and planning for housing next year.
 Each office does a great job at reminding students and providing information, and it can be helpful for parents and families to have a sense of what important things are coming up.

 Please know that in this unprecedented situation, we are here to partner with you and support your student and their success at Binghamton University!